America Surpasses 100 Gigawatts of Solar Power

 Future Growth of Solar

 Looking ahead, there are ambitious projections for future growth, particularly with the Biden administration’s goal of achieving 100% clean electricity by 2035, translating to an estimated 800 GW of solar power.
 The Federal Energy Regulatory Commission (FERC) reports over 153 GWac/~199 GWdc of solar in the pipelines for the next three years, with a substantial portion categorized as ‘high probability of completion.’
-Texas alone is approaching the 100 GW mark, emphasizing regional contributions to the nationwide clean energy effort.
+Texas alone is approaching the 100 GW mark.